 - Providing reminders for when and how to take medication

 At the end of the day, our fall prevention services add an extra layer of security and are fully customizable in order to be less intrusive.
 We can be there for you at any time of the day and help with essentially anything you need.

-To request fall prevention services from our experienced caregivers in Park Ridge, IL, contact Asssisting Hands Home Care at (224) 444-6422.
+To request fall prevention services from our experienced caregivers in Park Ridge, Niles, Norridge, IL and surrounding areas, contact Asssisting Hands Home Care at (224) 444-6422.